Humbugs/Humbugs.github.io/_products/liquorice-satins.md

 height:
 depth:
 weight:
-meta_description: Liquorice Satins only £1.35/100g.
+meta_description: 'Liquorice Satins only Ãº1.35/100g.
 Traditional sweets and more at Humbugs Confectionery  Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand: Gibb
 type: [Liquorice]
 flavour: [Aniseed]